West Side Tennis Club: History

 The club was founded in 1892 when 13 original members rented land on Central Park West for three clay courts and a small clubhouse.
 Ten years later, the land had become too valuable, and the club moved to a site near Columbia University with room for eight courts.
 In 1908, the club moved again to a property at 238th Street and Broadway.
 The new site covered two city blocks and had 12 grass courts and 15 clay courts.

 The club hosted the International Lawn Tennis Challenge (now known as the Davis Cup) in 1911.
 With crowds in the thousands, the club leadership realized that it would need to expand to a more permanent location.
 In 1912, a site in Forest Hills, Queens, was purchased.
 The signature Tudor-style clubhouse was built the next year.

 In 1915, the United States Lawn Tennis Association National Championship, later renamed the U.S. Open, moved to West Side.
 By 1923, the success of the event necessitated the construction of a 14,000-seat horseshoe-shaped stadium that still stands today.
-The stadium's first event was the final of the International Lawn Tennis Challenge, which saw the U.S. defeat Australia.
+The stadium's first event was the 1923 Wightman Cup, a precursor to the final of the International Lawn Tennis Challenge, which saw the U.S. defeat Australia.

 Beginning in 1971, the stadium was home to the annual Robert F. Kennedy Memorial Tennis Tournament which was a celebrity pro-am for charity featuring the likes of Chevy Chase, Arnold Schwarzenegger, Carlos Santana, Edward M. Kennedy, Elton John and more throughout the decade.

 In 1975, the tournament was switched to Har-Tru clay courts.
 By 1978, the tournament had outgrown West Side, and the USTA moved the tournament to the new USTA National Tennis Center in Flushing Meadows under USTA President William Hester's leadership.
 In 2008, the stadium was the site of a women's satellite tournament.

 The New York Empire of World TeamTennis announced it would play its home matches, coached by Patrick McEnroe, at the stadium beginning with its inaugural 2016 season.
 The team relocated to the USTA Billie Jean King National Tennis Center for its second season in 2017.